barryvdh/laravel-ide-helper/readme.md

     'Barryvdh\LaravelIdeHelper\IdeHelperServiceProvider',

-You can now re-generate the docs yourself (for future updates) in arisan
+You can now re-generate the docs yourself (for future updates) in artisan

     php artisan ide-helper:generate